julianaabousalhab-ctrl/guide-knowledge-library/TAXONOMY_PROPOSAL.md

 ## Overview

-This taxonomy organizes Alpha Guide knowledge by **topics of Guide practice** rather than by document source.
-The goal is to create a reusable knowledge base that allows Guides to quickly locate best practices, coaching strategies, and operational knowledge across multiple sources.
+This taxonomy organizes Alpha Guide knowledge by topics of Guide practice rather than by document source.
+The goal is a reusable knowledge base that lets Guides quickly locate best practices, coaching strategies, and operational knowledge across multiple sources.

-Each top-level category represents a major area of Guide responsibility, while child nodes group related concepts into increasingly specific topics.
+Each top-level category represents a major area of Guide responsibility; child nodes group related concepts into increasingly specific topics.
+Every node lists the sources its BrainLifts actually draw on, plus known evidence gaps, so confidence can be judged per node rather than assumed.

 ---

 # 1. Building Relationships

-**Purpose:** Covers how Guides establish trust, understand students, and build strong relationships before coaching can be effective.
+**Purpose:** How Guides establish trust, understand students, and build the relationship that makes coaching land.
+The unifying rationale: relational moves count as knowledge here only when they change later coaching (a usable lever, an adapted approach) — rapport alone is out of scope.

-**Primary Sources:** Limitless Meetings; Student Profiles
+**Primary Sources:** 1:1 Limitless Meetings transcripts; Mentor Mindset Analytics; Feathers and Fix

+**Known gaps:** Single-corpus for most of the node (one meeting set)

 - 1.1 Building Trust
 - 1.2 Getting to Know Students